 We choose these three parameters in the following way.
 First we randomly assign $I_{\bar\nu}$ and $F_{\bar\nu}$ following uniform distributions ranging from 0.5 to 1.6 and from 0.3 to 0.9, respectively.
 We take the lower limit for $F_{\bar\nu}$ as 0.3 for our survey.
 This is because a smaller flux factor implies more isotropic neutrino angular distribution generally obtained near the neutrino optically thick region associated with higher density and temperature.
 Under those conditions, the highly degenerate electrons leads to a large neutrino chemical potential of electron flavor so that $g_{\nu}$ dominates over $g_{\bar\nu}$ in the whole $v_z$ range, i.e., the fast flavor instability is less likely to occur for $F_{\bar\nu}\lesssim 0.3$.
-We also do not consider flux factor higher than 0.9 because neutrinos become highly collimated towards one direction and may not be well captured with the angular resolution in the current setup.
+We also do not consider flux factor higher than 0.9 because neutrinos become highly collimated toward one direction and may not be well captured with the angular resolution in the current setup.
 We then randomly assign $F_{\nu}$ in a uniform distribution from $\sim 0.65 F_{\bar\nu}$ to $\min(0.9, 1.6 F_{\bar\nu})$ where ``min'' stands for the minimum function.
 This constraint is to avoid the situation where either $\nu_e$ or $\bar\nu_e$ has much larger flux factor than the other, which usually does not occur in realistic systems because the decoupling regions of $\nu_e$ or $\bar\nu_e$ are not very far apart.

-If a zero-crossing at $v_c$ where $G(v_c)=0$ exists, we adopt this parameter set and perform the simulation in a periodic 1D box using the corresponding initial angular distributions.
+If a zero crossing at $v_c$ where $G(v_c)=0$ exists, we adopt this parameter set and perform the simulation in a periodic 1D box using the corresponding initial angular distributions.
 Otherwise, this parameter set is rejected, and we continue to generate new parameters.
-In all simulations, the number of spatial grids is $N_z$=6000.
+In all simulations, the number of spatial grids is $N_z=6000$.
 The size of the 1D box is $L_z=1200 \mu^{-1}$.
-We adopt the finite volume method as well as the seventh order weighted essentially nonoscillatory scheme.
+We adopt the finite volume method as well as the seventh-order weighted essentially nonoscillatory scheme.